 Punishments for those convicted of larceny in Missouri vary as well, from a fine of no more than $500 and probation for Class D misdemeanor theft all the way up to 3-10 years in state prison and a maximum fine of $10,000 for those convicted of Class C felony theft charges.

-Choosing Combs Law Group ensures that you not only work with a St. Louis criminal defense law firm that will zealously fight on your behalf, but also will honestly and regularly communicate with you throughout the legal process.
+Choosing Combs Law Group ensures that you not only work with a criminal defense law firm in St. Louis, MO that will zealously fight on your behalf, but also will honestly and regularly communicate with you throughout the legal process.
 Our firm prides itself on the fact that our clients always speak with an attorney about their case, not a paralegal or assistant.
-We have helped many people across the St. Louis area minimize the damage criminal charges can have on their lives and allow them to put these difficult experiences behind them.
+We have helped many people across the St. Louis, MO area minimize the damage criminal charges can have on their lives and allow them to put these difficult experiences behind them.
 Contact us today for more information or to schedule a consultation.